 As a national not-for-profit, our mission is to have women as equal participants in trade and technical roles in the electricity sector.
-We work in close collaboration with a wide range of firms to advance the collective outcome for the many stakeholders already significantly engaged in developing workforces that are reflective of regional diversity.
-We do this through merging perspectives from the field and advising leaders.
+We work in close collaboration with a wide range of firms to advance and support the interests of the many stakeholders already significantly engaged in developing workforces that are reflective of regional diversity.

 Women of Powerline Technicians (Women of PLT) officially launched in 2016, in Ottawa, Ontario, Canada.
-We are a volunteered-based not-for-profit.
 Our vision and ambition for the future of work go well beyond Canada’s electricity sector.

 Who We Are

 Lana Norton is the Executive Director and Founder at Women of Powerline Technicians, a not-for-profit whose mission it is to have women as equal participants in trade and technical roles in the electricity sector.
 With a decade of field experience in Canada’s electricity sector she has held progressive roles in Distribution Operations.
 Employed with a local distribution company in our Nation’s Capital, Lana oversees expansive distribution construction projects to ensure projects are financially accurate, organized, scheduled and ready for execution by field crews.

-She currently serves as Chair of the Program Advisory Committee for Electrical Engineering Technician / Technologist and the Powerline Technician program for Algonquin College.
+She currently serves as Chair of the Program Advisory Committee for Electrical Engineering and Powerline Technician programs at Algonquin College.
 Lana holds a Powerline Technician diploma and is currently working towards her Bachelor of Business Administration.

 Paula is the Director of Smart Grid and Asset Management at Oakville Hydro Electricity Distribution Inc. She is accountable for leading the strategy, planning, implementation and day-to-day performance of the protection and control, asset management and control room activities that serves 73,000 + electricity customers in Oakville.